RichardMidnight/pi-safe/README.md

-# USAGE - MAKE AN IMAGE FILE
+# Usage - make and image file

    1) Boot your Pi with your Master SD-card as above.